UE4-OceanProject/OceanProject/README.md

-Visit the #faq channel in discord for fixes with known issues: https://discord.gg/Xzrbpup
+Visit the #faq channel in discord for fixes with known issues: (or how to do things correctly so it works) https://discord.gg/Xzrbpup

 10/19/2019